thakurtanya/kontikilabsDevelopers/doc/source/index.rst

 Alter NLU Console Features and Data Manipulation
 ================================================

 From interactive user-interface to getting real-time report of training dataset.
-Alter NLU provides all the necesaary features required to create a robust dataset.
+Alter NLU provides all the necessary features that are required to create a robust dataset.
 Click on the link below to have a brief overview of what all we include in this open source tool to train AI based conversational agents.

 .. toctree::
    :maxdepth: 2